Batteries In Series Vs. Parallel - Which Is Better?

 Do batteries last longer in series or parallel?

 Batteries last longer in parallel, because the voltage remains the same, but the amps increase.
 If you connect two 12v 50ah batteries in parallel, it will still be a 12 volt system, but the amps will double to 100ah, so the batteries will last longer.
-On the other hand, when batteries are connected in series, voltage is increased while capacity (ah) stays the same.
+On the other hand, when you connect batteries in series, voltage is increased while capacity (ah) stays the same.

 Can you put Lifepo4 batteries in series?

-It depends on the batteries – if you have Ionic batteries, chances are you can (double check though).
+It depends on the batteries - if you have Ionic batteries, chances are you can (double check).
 Many Lifepo4 batteries can’t be hooked up in series, because they’ll get damaged.
 But most Ionic lithium batteries are capable of series connections.
-Not all of them are though, so please check your battery’s user manual to make sure.
+Not all of them are, so please check your battery’s user manual.

 Is series or parallel more powerful?

 A parallel circuit consumes more power.
-Compared to series (both having the same voltage), parallel causes much more power to be dissipated by each of the resistors.
+Compared to series (both having the same voltage), parallel causes much more power dissipation by each resistor.

 Which is safer, series or parallel?

 Generally speaking, neither is safer than the other.
 They’re more or less equally safe.
-Supply voltage is the main thing that matters there.
+The supply voltage is the main thing that matters there.